Best Golf Watches 2026 - Our favorite models on the market, tested and reviewed

 Reasons to avoid

-Features: The number of features in a golf watch often reflects its price and that’s certainly true of the S70.
-It’s packed with advanced technology, which comes at a premium, but if you’re looking for detail and depth, it delivers in abundance.
-Like all Garmin Approach models, it includes over 43,000 preloaded courses and automatically transitions between holes, providing precise distances not just to the pin but also to bunkers and water hazards.
+The S70 is packed with advanced technology, which comes at a premium, but if you’re looking for detail and depth, it delivers in abundance.
+Like all Garmin Approach models and the best Garmin golf watches, it includes over 43,000 preloaded courses and automatically transitions between holes, providing precise distances not just to the pin but also to bunkers and water hazards.
 When paired with the smartphone app it even factors in elevation and wind, creating the feeling of having a tour caddie on your wrist, giving you club recommendations based on your data.
 Beyond golf, the S70 doubles as a full-featured smartwatch, offering health and fitness tracking as well as on-the-go access to messages and emails.

-Performance: A wide range of features doesn’t always guarantee smooth performance but the S70 impresses with its intuitive interface and clear graphics, making every function easy to use and highly effective.
+A wide range of features doesn’t always guarantee smooth performance but the S70 impresses with its intuitive interface and clear graphics, making every function easy to use and highly effective.
 While you’re unlikely to use every feature in a single round, its user-friendly design ensures it suits both tech enthusiasts and those new to golf watches.
 Battery life is excellent, lasting several rounds before needing a recharge via USB-C, with Garmin claiming up to 16 days in smartwatch mode and around 20 hours with GPS.
-These figures proved accurate in our testing.
-And with water resistance built in, the S70 is more than capable of handling the unpredictable conditions golfers often face.

 - Read our full Garmin Approach S70 Golf Watch Review